open-cluster-management-io/enhancements/enhancements/sig-policy/89-operator-policy-kind/README.md

 InstallPlan, etc) related to this operator installation, and the Deployment(s) for the operator.
-Each of those related objects has a `compliant` field, but it should be noted that a NonCompliant object will not necessarily cause the policy to become NonCompliant: for example if the CatalogSource is unhealthy, `spec.statusConfig.catalogSourceUnhealthy` must be considered.
+Each of those related objects has a `compliant` field, but it should be noted that a NonCompliant object will not necessarily cause the policy to become NonCompliant: for example if the CatalogSource is unhealthy, `spec.complianceConfig.catalogSourceUnhealthy` must be considered.
 The `reason` associated with each object is a brief human-readable explanation for the value of the `compliant` field.
 This matches the conventions of ConfigurationPolicy.